 Cotton fabric lining

-High-density EVA foam padding (rear panel)
+High-density EVA foam padding on the rear panel

 YKK water resistant zipper